OLIVE-SOFT/UnitTestingProject/README.md

 ###### Installing and Using JUnit

-Installing JUnit: Goto http://junit.org/ ⇒ "Download and Install Guide" ⇒ Download the "junit.jar" and "hamcrest-core.jar".
+Installing JUnit: Goto[JUnit](http://junit.org/) ⇒ "Download and Install Guide" ⇒ Download the "junit.jar" and "hamcrest-core.jar".
 You could download the API documentation as well as the source code.
 Using JUnit: To use the JUnit, include JUnit jar-files "junit-4.##.jar" and "hamcrest-core-1.##.jar" in your CLASSPATH.
 Using JUnit under Eclipse